oesteban/hcph-sops/docs/processing/qaqc-criteria-FC.md

 # QA criteria for denoised data

+!!! warning "Contradictory QA criteria"
+    Please be aware that the QA criteria outlined in the different sections directly contrast one another.
+    Therefore, finding a trade-off that respects the QA criteria across all three group visualizations is necessary.

 ## FC distributions

 - [ ] Check that the FC distributions appear similar across sessions and are Gaussian centered approximately around zero with a small positive mean<sup>[1]</sup>.